jpmcleese/ECE493-CosmicWatch/README.md

 ## Overview

 TIGR is an embedded system designed to detect and log muon events across **four distinct energy bands**.
-Built for the **MSP430FR5969 microcontroller**, this instrument provides interrupt-driven detection with precision timestamping using the integrated Real-Time Clock (RTC).
+Built for the **MSP430FR2355 microcontroller**, this instrument provides interrupt-driven detection with precision timestamping using the integrated Real-Time Clock (RTC).

 The system is optimized for low-power operation and designed with space-grade deployment in mind, making it suitable for satellite and high-altitude applications.

 ## Features

 - **Multi-band Detection**: Simultaneous monitoring of 4 energy bands via GPIO interrupt pins
-- **Precision Timestamping**: RTC-based event logging with full date/time resolution
+- **Precision Timestamping**: MSP430FR2355 does not include a hardware RTC, so TIGR implements a full BCD   timestamping system using Timer_B0
 - **Visual Feedback**: On-board LED indicators for real-time energy band identification
 - **Low Power Design**: Optimized for energy-efficient operation in space environments
 - **Expandable Storage**: RAM buffer with SD card expansion capability